 Cushions or Other Home Projects.
-The Other Mixes are of More Interest to Commercial Buyers who are Manufacturing Products for Resale that Require Warmth in
+Other More Expensive Mixes with Higher Fill Power Ratings are of More Interest to Commercial Buyers who Manufacture their Own Products for Resale.
+For Products that Require More Warmth in Colder Climates Such as Expedition Sleeping Bags, a Higher Percentage of Down Fill is Needed.

 To Give You a Clearer Picture Regarding Duck & Goose Down & Feather